 (Yeah.
 We totally dress like this every day now.)

 This man loves me every day with the love of Christ: Abundantly and full of grace.

 Do I think it was a coincidence that I found my future husband the way I did?
 No way.
 Do I think that if I had searched hard enough, I could have found him?
 Not a chance.
 Do I believe God brought us together at the perfect time, and that my waiting had purpose?
 Absolutely.

 If we honor God with our obedience to his call, he will show us exactly how to grow and what steps to take next.
 Whether that is in your relationship or job, the house you buy or the money you spend, God will lead the way.
-He led me across three states and into the arms of a man who I would share my life with.
+He led me across three states and into the arms of a man with whom I would share my life.
 Love isn’t just about the person you find, but the person you become in the waiting.

 Don’t be afraid of the wait.